 The Elongated Triangular Bipyramid

 The elongated triangular bipyramid is the 14th Johnson solid (J14).
-It has 8 vertices and 9 faces (6 equilateral triangles and 3 squares).
+It has 8 vertices, 15 edges, 9 faces (6 equilateral triangles and 3 squares).

 The elongated triangular bipyramid can be constructed by attaching two tetrahedra to a triangular prism.
 Its name describes its relation to the triangular bipyramid: inserting a triangular prism between the two constituent tetrahedra to make the bipyramid longer.